 School Seismic Upgrade Program

 Engineers and Geoscientists BC has endorsed a number of technical guidelines for the seismic retrofitting of schools in British Columbia.
-The most recent, released in November 2013, are the Seismic Retrofit Guidelines, 2ndEdition.
+The most recent, released in June 2017, are the Seismic Retrofit Guidelines, 3rd Edition (SRG-3).
 The guidelines utilize a performance-based methodology for the seismic assessment and retrofit of BC school buildings.

-In partnership with UBC, the association has been assisting the MOE to implement the Seismic Mitigation Program since 2004.
-Under the direction of Engineers and Geoscientists BC, risk assessment and mitigation strategies for the seismic upgrading of schools in British Columbia were developed.
-In 2006, the interim Bridging Guidelines for the Performance-based Seismic Retrofit of BC Schools were also created to provide consistent and rational retrofit methodologies for members of Engineers and Geoscientists BC who are undertaking work on seismic assessment and retrofit of BC schools.
+As identified below these guidelines have evolved over time with enhancements and improvements being made at every stage as each edition was developed and published.
+In 2006, the interim Bridging Guidelines for the Performance-based Seismic Retrofit of BC Schools were created to provide consistent and rational retrofit methodologies for members of Engineers and Geoscientists BC who were undertaking work on seismic assessment and retrofit of BC schools.

-The Seismic Retrofit Guidelines, 1st Edition, replaced the interim 2006 Bridging Guidelines.
-Past versions and the current Seismic Retrofit Guidelines 2nd (SRG-2) Edition were introduced.
+The Seismic Retrofit Guidelines, 1st Edition, replaced the interim 2006 Bridging Guidelines in May 2011.
+In November 2013, the Seismic Retrofit Guidelines 2nd (SRG-2) Edition were introduced.
 SRG-2 applies the same performance-based methodology used in the 2006 Bridging Guidelines.
-They additionally include enhanced information on seismicity by community and common school construction types, prioritizing structural elements that are at greatest risk, as well as a complementary web-based tool which will allow practitioners to instantly generate seismic resistance criteria for specific types of construction.
+They also include enhanced information on seismicity by community and common school construction types, prioritizing structural elements that are at greatest risk, as well as a complementary web-based tool (Seismic Performance Analyzer) which will allow practitioners to instantly generate seismic resistance criteria for specific types of construction.
 The current Seismic Retrofit Guidelines 3rd Edition were introduced in June 2017.
 These guidelines are comprised of 11 volumes which consider the effects of the new ground motions developed for the National Building Code of Canada 2015 and additional prototypes.
 In addition, enhancements to the Seismic Performance Analyzer web-based tool have been incorporated into Seismic Performance Analyzer 1 version 3.0.

-Firms with professional engineers on staff, but that have not yet had a professional attend both of these training sessions, can be added to the list if they purchase and view the recording of the SRG-3 workshop held on June 23, 2017.
+Engineering firms interested in carrying out seismic assessments/retrofit work, but did not have a professional engineer attend the above referenced training session can be added to the list if they purchase and view the recording of the SRG-3 workshop held on June 23, 2017.
 This can be done by accessing the association’s Online Learning Centre.
-One of the professional engineers employed by the firm that has viewed the DVDs must then submit written confirmation that they have viewed and are sufficiently familiar with the materials provided in the seminar.
+One of the professional engineers employed by the firm that has viewed the recording must then submit written confirmation that they have viewed and are sufficiently familiar with the materials provided in the seminar.
 The SRG-3 seminar recording can be found in the online store.
-If you have questions regarding the purchase of or accessing the recording of the SRG-3 workshop through the association’s Online Learning Centre or the Seismic Performance Analyzer 1 version 3.0, please contact Tonya Hyde, Professional Development Coordinator, at email@example.com or 604.412.4861 (toll free 1.888.430.8035 ext.
+If you have questions regarding the purchase of or accessing the recording of the SRG-3 workshop through the association’s Online Learning Centre or the Seismic Performance Analyzer 1 version 3.0, please contact Tonya Hyde, Professional Development Coordinator, at firstname.lastname@example.org or 604.412.4861 (toll free 1.888.430.8035 ext.
 4861).

 - Log in to the School Seismic Upgrade Program Member Portal and complete the Initiate New SPIR Project form,